gptest1/test-before/README.md

 # test-before
-⚠️ The behavior described below was always GitHub-specific, and as of 21d3f00d47f7b073fa517dd186963bcb87abc652 is no longer usable.
+⚠️ The behavior described below was always GitHub-specific, and as of [#21d3f0](https://github.com/gitpod-io/gitpod/commit/21d3f00d47f7b073fa517dd186963bcb87abc652) will no longer work.
 Use `init` instead of `before` when the main intent is to trigger a prebuild and you previously relied on a single `before` without any `init`.
 Use `before` to extract common steps when both `init` and `command` are also present.

 #### .gitpod.yml
 ```yaml